Cloudzero/cloudzero-oci-cost-adaptor/README.md

 Additional runs that pick up no new data do not affect accuracy, they merely incur processing cost.

+### Output Notes

+OCI billing output doesn't necessarily map cleanly to every CBF field.
+Some special handling of OCI-specific tenancy and account properties are represented as synthesized resource tags.
+For details, see [OCI/CBF Field Mappings](OCI-CBF-TABLE.md).

 ## Contributing

 We appreciate feedback and contribution to this repo!
 Before you get started, please see the following: